top of page

 MSW, RSW

-Lisa has worked as a Private Adoption Practitioner since 2007 and has a special interest in working with LGBTQ+ couples looking to build their families through adoption.
+Lisa has been working in adoption for nearly twenty years and has a special interest in working with LGBTQ+ couples looking to build their families through adoption.

-Lisa continues to provide counselling support to adoptive families, birth parents, and adoptees of all ages.
-She has many personal connections to adoption within her extended family, and a global perspective shaped by visits to children’s homes and orphanages in Vietnam, Hong Kong, Cambodia, Morocco, and several countries across Europe.
+Lisa first began working as an approved adoption practitioner in 2007.
+In 2020, she left the TDSB to focus on full-time adoption work, providing counselling and support to prospective adoptive families, adoptive parents, birth parents and adoptees.
+Her work has been shaped by personal connections to the adoption triad and visits to children's homes and orphanages in Vietnam, Hong Kong, Cambodia, Morocco, and across Europe.

-In addition to her adoption work, Lisa maintains a small private therapy practice in Toronto.
+In addition to her work as an adoption practitioner, Lisa maintains a small private clinical practice.
 She is trained in Cognitive Behavioural Therapy (CBT) and Mindfulness-Based Stress Reduction (MBSR), and brings a calm, grounded presence to her work with individuals and families.

 .